jamespwright/Backbone.dualStorage/README.md

-This project is now dormant, as I no longer work on any project that needs it.

-Backbone dualStorage Adapter v1.0
+Backbone dualStorage Adapter v1.0.1
 =================================

 A dualStorage adapter for Backbone.
 It's a drop-in replacement for Backbone.Sync() to handle saving to a localStorage database as a cache for the remote models.
+This versions main difference from the original is that it checks LocalStorage first on all "fetch" calls and updates the user immediately.

 Usage
 -----